Prominent Ear Surgical Correction for Severe Deformity (Otoplasty)

-Otoplasty or bat ear correction or ear reshaping is a surgical procedure carried out to correct defects affecting the external ear.
+Otoplasty is usually done to set prominent ears back closer to the head, or ear reshaping is a surgical procedure carried out to correct severe defects affecting the external ear.

 Ear Anatomy

-The ear is divided into three parts; external ear, middle ear and inner ear.
-The external ear is made of folds of skin and cartilage (firm and flexible connective tissue) and consists of the auricle or pinna which is the visible part of the ear, and the external acoustic meatus which is the canal extending from the opening in the external ear to the inside of the ear.
+The ear is divided into three parts: the external ear, the middle ear and the inner ear.
+The external ear is made of folds of skin and cartilage (firm and flexible connective tissue).
+It consists of the auricle or pinna, which is the visible part of the ear, and the external acoustic meatus, which is the canal extending from the opening in the external ear to the inside of the ear.

 Indications for Surgery

-Otoplasty is considered in children over the age of 5 years to normalize his/her appearance and in healthy adults for cosmetic reasons.
-Otoplasty is performed to:
+Surgical Otoplasty is considered in children over the age of 5 years and in healthy adults for cosmetic reasons.
+The procedure is performed to:

-• Reduce the size of overly large ears
+• Reduce the prominent size of the ears

 Procedure